TJ39/devsecops-trainee-task-Ranas-Security/README.md

 sample_error.log contains "ERROR"	CI fails	Log checker correctly detects real issues

 This provides CI robustness and ensures the  DevSecOps pipeline behaves predictably without manual intervention.

+###Self-Test Mode (Integration Test)

+The log checker includes a built-in self-test that validates its own behavior without requiring manual creation of test logs.

+**How to run the self-test**
+./log_checker.sh self-test

+**What it verifies**

+The self-test automatically performs two checks:

+-Bad log case (expected to fail with exit code 1)

+-Creates a temporary log file containing an ERROR line

+-Ensures the log checker exits with 1 (failure)

+-Good log case (expected to pass with exit code 0)

+-Creates a temporary log file with only INFO lines

+-Ensures the log checker exits with 0 (success)

+If both conditions are correctly validated, the script prints:

+All tests passed

+This is used in CI to verify that the tool works correctly on both clean and failing logs.